-Concrete generates keys for you implicitly when they are needed and if they are not generated already.
+Concrete generates keys for you implicitly when they are needed and if they have not already been generated.
 This is useful for development, but it's not flexible (or secure!) for production.
 Explicit key management API is introduced to be used in such cases to easily generate and re-use keys.

 Let's start by defining a circuit: